-How is Toronto attack suspect not dead?
+Calm actions of Toronto police stun US

 The officer tells the man to "get down" and when the suspect says he has a gun, the officer repeats: "I don't care.
 Get down."

-Minassian is then seen lying down and the officer arrests him.
+Videos on social media show Mr Minassian lying down as the officer arrests him.

 Many in North America are asking how the suspect did not end up dead in a hail of police gunfire.
 It contrasts with incidents in the US where police have shot and killed unarmed people.

+"Research has shown that Canadian police are reluctant users of deadly force," says Rick Parent, a criminologist at Simon Fraser University in Canada's British Columbia.

+"An analysis of police shooting data over many years revealed, that in comparison to their American counterparts, Canadian police officers discharge their firearms far less, per capita than US police.
+However, like American police officers they take many risks in protecting the public."

-However one US-based academic told the BBC the officer had had a "duty" to kill the suspect.
+One US-based academic told the BBC that the officer would have had a "duty" to kill the suspect, if the object he was pointing was a gun.

 Toronto Police Chief Mark Saunders told journalists the officer had done a "fantastic job" to understand the "circumstance and environment" and get to a "peaceful resolution".